Treatment for depression

 Causes of depression

 Causes for depression range from genetic causes to significant life events.
 If some members of a person’s family have suffered from depression, it increases their chances of developing depression.
-And if a person experiences a sudden change of events, such as losing a loved one or moving to a new area or the person someone is in a relationship with breaks their heart, it can lead a person to become depressive.
+If a person experiences a sudden change of events, such as losing a loved one or moving to a new area, or the person someone is in a relationship with breaks their heart, it can lead a person to become depressed.

 Other possible causes of depression could be a chronic illness, side effects from some medicine, or infections.
 The causes of depression are known to be similar to the causes of anxiety.
 It is traditionally treated with antidepressant medication, psychological methods, or both.